auth0/docs/articles/private-saas/geo-ha/disaster-recovery.md

 The application layer is always active on all nodes.
 For performance reasons, only the site containing the primary data node typically serves traffic.
 This is managed by the global load balancer.

-## Backing Up the Geographic High-Availability Appliance
+## Backing Up the Geographic High-Availability Private SaaS

-As a customer, it is your responsibility to perform regular backups on your Geographic High-Availability Appliance (GEO HA).
+As a customer, it is your responsibility to perform regular backups on your Geographic High-Availability Private SaaS (GEO HA).
 Auth0 recommends a single backup, since the GEO HA is a single cluster stretched over a distance.

 Typically, Auth0 recommends performing a daily backup.
 However, if you have concerns about a logical data corruption, or you need greater assurance of up-to-date data, you might choose to backup more frequently.